 |Artery||Lower posterior intercostal artery|

 Location & Overview

-The transversus abdominis (sometimes abbreviated to ‘TVA’) is one if the five abdominal muscles.
-The other four are: the external oblique, internal oblique, rectus abdominis and the pyramidalis.
-The transversus abdominis muscle is the deepest of the anterolateral abdominal muscles.
-Its fibres run transversely and continue to the linea alba at the midline of the abdomen.
-The transversus abdominus is also one of the three muscles which form the rectus sheath.
-The rectus sheath is comprised of the internal oblique and external oblique muscles in addition to the transversus abdominis.
-The rectus sheath surrounds the rectus abdominis muscle and the pyramidalis muscle.
-They both sit within the rectus sheath like how a sword would be kept in a sheath (which is the reason for its name) .
+The transversus abdominis (sometimes abbreviated as ‘TVA’) is one of the five abdominal muscles.
+The other four include the external oblique, internal oblique, rectus abdominis, and the pyramidalis.
+The transversus abdominis muscle is the deepest among the anterolateral abdominal muscles, with its fibers running transversely and extending to the linea alba at the abdomen’s midline.
+It is primarily responsible for providing structural support to the adjacent abdominal structures.
+The transversus abdominis is also one of the three muscles that form the rectus sheath.
+Composed of the internal oblique, external oblique, and transversus abdominis muscles, the rectus sheath envelops the rectus abdominis and pyramidalis muscles.
+These two muscles reside within the rectus sheath, much like a sword housed within its scabbard (also known as a sheath), hence the sheath’s name .

 Origin & Insertion

 The transversus abdominis muscle originates from the costal cartilages of seventh to twelfth ribs, thoracolumbar fascia, iliac crest, and inguinal ligament.
 It then inserts into the linea alba.
 It also inserts onto the pubic crest and pectineal line of the pubis via the conjoint tendon.
 The pectineal line is also known as the pecten pubis.
 The conjoint tendon is formed by the lower sections of the aponeurosis of the transversus abdominis and the internal oblique. .